Mental health isn't something you can see or measure. Yet, our mental health influences all aspects of our life: work, friends, and family members.

 - We also developed different subscription types — a basic tier with online chat and an advanced tier with video calls.

 Therapist validation.
 According to U.S. legislation, therapists are allowed to provide therapy only to patients from the same state.
-We also wanted only experienced therapists to join the platform.
+We also wanted only experienced family therapists to join the online therapy platform.

 We met these challenges by integrating a matching algorithm and initial survey, mandatory for both patients and therapists.